 The day ended peacefully with everyone gathering in the spirit house for a sharing circle.
 Every person shared their reflections about the day with candlelight illuminating their face.
 Once everyone had their turn, the group continued with a special ritual suggested by one of their members.
 The activity was called “angel walk” and involved two rows of people who face each other and form a human tunnel.
 One by one participant travel through peoples compassion and let the pasts scars heal by the hugs, loving and inspiring wishes of others.

 It came early in the morning and out of a sudden.
-When bowls of porage were getting empty and bellies started to feel up with joy, the darkness, laid upon them.
+When bowls of porridge were getting empty and bellies started to feel up with joy, darkness laid upon them.
 Some thought it was an accidental bump into the light switch, but no. Electricity was out and candles quickly crawled on the table.
-With darkness in the room and light in everyones hearts, all twenty of them awaited sunrise.
+With darkness in the room and light in everyone's hearts, all twenty of them awaited sunrise.

 The blackout encouraged everyone to work together and as soon they finished with their daily contribution, it was time for a walk of forgiveness.
 Everyone looked for a person they didn’t know and paired up for a walk.
 The falling snow melted on its way to the ground and soaked into every jacket while participants worked on forgiving themselves for the things from the past.
 Once everyone had found peace within, it was time for another sharing circle.

 No power meant no water, but people looked for alternatives to restore balance.
 Despite the unexpected blackout, all twenty of them held together and took care of each other.
 It was a surprise that united them all.
 After taking care of each other, everyone received alone time to take a walk, and dive into their own thoughts – all of them deserved it without a doubt.

 When everyone had spent some time by themselves, they gathered together and brainstormed the next day's activities in order to share their knowledge and awareness practices with each other.
 Through a pile of ideas, the group found a common ground and started preparing for the next day.